MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 You can help us improve Migration Manager by sending us your suggestions and reporting bugs you encounter.
 At the bottom of this page, click the Feedback button.

 ## Coming soon
 - **Support replacing invalid characters**.
 To help migrate files with invalid characters in the file name, users will be able to specify pre-defined characters to replace invalid characters.
+- **Auto site provisioning**.
+When migrating to SharePoint sites, if the site doesn't exist, it will be auto-provisioned before we start the migration.

+## Current features through December 2020

+- **Process multiple tasks per agent**.
+Each agent can now process 5-10 migration tasks, simulaneously so that you can finish your migrations faster.
 - **Select a Teams as a destination**.
 Users will be able to select a Teams team and the channel as the migration destination.
+This is in addition to the existing ability to specify a Teams location by the URL.
 - **Select a OneDrive email as a destination**.
 Users will be able to input a OneDrive email address as the migration destination.
 This is in addition to the existing ability to specify a OneDrive location by the URL.

-## Current features through October 2020
+## Features through October 2020

 - **Increased bulk task upload limits**.
 Users can create up to 50,000 separate migration tasks.
 This is an increase from the previous limit of 5,000 tasks in the bulk file.
 - **Task management**.
 Users can filter, sort, and perform searches on their migration tasks.